 - When will she need to see a doctor again?

-Whether your mom is returning to her own home or staying with you, it is critical that her living space is set up to assist your mom in making a complete recovery.
+Whether your mom is returning to her own home or staying with you, it is critical that her living space is optimized for a complete recovery.

 - Renting or buying any necessary assistive devices.